jletroui/fullstackgonuxtjs/README.md

 - frontend linting
 - structured logging
 - frontend unit tests for the example data access layer, controller, and page

-TODO:
 - deployment (production simulated locally)
-- frontend and backend CI
+- frontend and backend CI (almost, frontend Vue composables tests are failing for a yet to discover reason)

 Not covered:
 - monitoring (other than logging)